joarp/mlfs-book/README.md

 Feature importance for the model trained on Tromso.
 ![Feature importance](notebooks/airquality/air_quality_model/images/feature_importance_tromso.png)

 As can be seen in the image above, using the PM2.5 measurement from the previous day combined with weather features are the most important features for predicting PM2.5 the next day.
 Therefore the quality of the prediction for tomorrow will be dependant on the measure of PM2.5 today.
 A prediction late in the day will therefore preferred since the API will provide a more reliable average PM2.5 for the day.
 Predicting the coming day in the morning can be problematic since the daily average will most likely be a large underestimate of the actual average for that day.
-PM2.5 levels usually rise during commuting times if the sensor is located close to a road.
+As an example, PM2.5 levels usually rise during commuting times if the sensor is located close to a road.

 ## Autoregressive model for predictions > 1 day
 For predicting air quality for multiple days ahead we utilize an autoregressive framwork where the prediction for day t is dependendant on the prediction for day t-1.